-We shall discuss in detail how to register a company in New Zealand as foreign share holders?
+We shall discuss in detail how to register a company in New Zealand as foreign shareholders?
 New Zealand is a county consisting of 2 main islands, the North and South Islands.
 There a many other smaller islands that make up this country.
 It was made popular by director Peter Jackson’s movie trilogy, ‘The Lord of the Rings’.
-Located in the South Pacific Ocean south east of Australia, the country is a natural beauty which has rugged mountains, rolling pasture land, pristine lakes filled with trout and raging rivers.
+Located in the South Pacific Ocean southeast of Australia, the country is a natural beauty that has rugged mountains, rolling pasture land, pristine lakes filled with trout, and raging rivers.
 The currency in New Zealand is the New Zealand Dollar (NZD)

 Types of companies in New Zealand